Reed-CompBio/spras/docs/prms/responsenet.rst

 -------------

 ResponseNet uses ``sources``, ``targets``, and edge weights.
-ResponseNet considers graph directionality.
+ResponseNet considers interactome directionality, but returns an undirected subnetwork.

 Implementation Details
 ----------------------

 ResponseNet's internal algorithm only takes in directed graphs.
-Any pathway inputted into ResponseNet gets converted into a directed graph, where undirected edges get converted into two directed edges pointing opposite of one another.
+SPRAS will automatically convert edges to directed edges as necessary.
+For more information, see the section on :ref:`algorithm directionality <directionality>`.